150 Slang Terms From the 20th Century No One Uses Anymore

 Example: “You’re eating so much nacho cheese.
 It’s grody to the max!”

 The opposite of grody.
 To be tubular (or better still, totally tubular) is to be remarkable and breathtaking.
-More surfing slang, because as trucker slang was to the ’70s, surfers were to the ’80s.
-If you want to get a surfer’s body without a surfboard, here are 10 Surefire Ways to Get Your Best Body in Your 40s.
+It’s more surfing slang, because as trucker slang was to the ’70s, surfers were to the ’80s.

 Example: “The way he looks in parachute pants is totally tubular!”